Home Truck Accidents

 • Interruption of traffic flow: Truck drivers are often tired from working long hours, and they can become distracted like anyone else.
 If they don’t respond immediately to disruptions in traffic, such as traffic congestion or a wreck, the consequences can be deadly.

-• Driver prescription drug use: The misuse of prescription drugs is a huge problem in our society, and when truckers abuse prescription drugs, it simply isn’t possible for them be alert enough to do their job in a responsible manner.
+• Driver prescription drug use: The misuse of prescription drugs is a huge problem in our society, and when truckers abuse prescription drugs, it simply isn't possible for them to be alert enough to do their job in a responsible manner.

 • Driver unfamiliar with roadway: Every road and highway has its own unique hazards.
 Being in unfamiliar territory can put a truck driver and others at risk.